Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 Through a mixture of theory and practical course work, learn to:

-• Work on a range of real decommissioned aircrafts
+• work on a range of real aircraft that are no longer in use

-• Assess a variety of aircraft in a workplace setting
+• test and fix a variety of aircraft in a workplace setting

-• Practise under the supervision of a licensed aircraft maintenance engineer
+• train while supervised by a licensed aircraft maintenance engineer (LAME)

 Course outcomes